Skip to main content

 Rock solid Azure infrastructure

-Working with Microsoft's Azure team, Listen, Channel Studio & Sanctuary Computer interpreted the trend analysis data to tie connected laureates together, and make exploring the data easy.
-In addition, and to handle to large traffic that The Nobel Prize site is accustomed to, we deployed the experience on Microsoft Azure's static hosting, too.
+Working with Microsoft’s Azure team, Listen, Channel Studio & Sanctuary Computer interpreted the trend analysis data to tie connected laureates together, and make exploring the data easy.
+To handle the large traffic that The Nobel Prize site is accustomed to, we deployed the experience on Microsoft Azure’s static hosting, too.

 The "Women who changed science" experience was released for International Women's Day in 2019.